KordingLab/KordingLab.github.io/README.md

-# Kording lab's blog
+# Kording lab (Bayesian Behavior Lab) page

-Follow instruction [here](https://jekyllrb.com/) to install Jekyll.
-To run jekyll server locally on your computer, use `jekyll serve`.
+To run locally, follow instruction [here](https://jekyllrb.com/) to install Jekyll then run `jekyll serve` to see in `localhost:4000`.

+We are welcome for other people to contribute to our site not just lab member.
+Feel free to fork and pull-request!

 ### How to add posts